 In 1950, Riga Stradiņš University was established on the basis of the Faculty of Medicine.

-By 1959 about 400,000 Russian settlers arrived in Latvia, leading to a decrease in the ethnic Latvian population to 62%.
+By 1959, about 400,000 Russian settlers had arrived in Latvia, causing the ethnic Latvian population to fall to 62%.

 In 1977, Latvia's Red Book (Endangered Species List of Latvia) was established, containing 112 plant species and 119 animal species.

-In March 1987, near the end of communist rule, an internal document indicated that the active membership of the Evangelical Lutheran Church in Latvia had shrunk to only 25,000.
+In March 1987, an internal document near the end of communist rule indicated that the active membership of the Evangelical Lutheran Church in Latvia had shrunk to only 25,000.

-In 1987, the peaceful Singing Revolution began among the Baltic Soviet republics, marking a key step towards independence.
+In 1987, the peaceful Singing Revolution started among the Baltic Soviet republics, contributing to the eventual restoration of independence.

-In the summer of 1987, the first large demonstrations were held in Riga at the Freedom Monument.
+In the summer of 1987, the first large demonstrations were held in Riga at the Freedom Monument, which was a symbol of independence.

-In the summer of 1988, a national movement, coalescing in the Popular Front of Latvia, was formed.
+In the summer of 1988, a national movement coalesced in the Popular Front of Latvia, opposing the Interfront.

-In 1989, the Supreme Soviet of the USSR adopted a resolution on the Occupation of the Baltic states, declaring it "not in accordance with law".
+In 1989, the Supreme Soviet of the USSR adopted a resolution on the Occupation of the Baltic states, declaring the occupation "not in accordance with law".

-In March 1990, Pro-independence Popular Front of Latvia candidates gained a two-thirds majority in the Supreme Council in the democratic elections.
+In March 1990, pro-independence Popular Front of Latvia candidates gained a two-thirds majority in the Supreme Council in democratic elections.

-On 4 May 1990, the Supreme Council adopted the Declaration on the Restoration of Independence of the Republic of Latvia, and the Latvian SSR was renamed Republic of Latvia.
+On 4 May 1990, the Supreme Council adopted the Declaration on the Restoration of Independence of the Republic of Latvia, renaming the Latvian SSR to the Republic of Latvia.

 In 1990, the central power in Moscow continued to regard Latvia as a Soviet republic.